spiral/app/README.md

 > Application server will be downloaded automatically (`php-curl` and `php-zip` required).

-Once application is installed you can ensure that it was configured properly by executing:
+Once the application is installed you can ensure that it was configured properly by executing:

 ```
 $ php ./app.php configure